fenio/pv-mounter/README.md

 ## Limitations

-* It's not possible to mount PVC with RWO access mode if it's already mounted somewhere else
+### PVC with RWO access mode already mounted somewhere else

+It's not possible to mount such PVC unless it's first unmounted.
-I tried to workaround it by using ephemeral container but unfortunately they're too limited for that task as they can't expose port thus it's not possible to expose SSH port.
+I tried to workaround this by using ephemeral container but unfortunately they're too limited for that task as they can't expose port thus it's not possible to access them with SSHFS.

+### Windows

+Since I can't test Windows binaries they're now simply not included but I saw there is SSHFS implementation for Windows so in theory this should work.

 ## FAQ